missionpinball/mpf-docs/docs/code/api_reference/devices/lights.md

         `dest_time`:
             Clock time that represents when a fade (from start_color to dest_color) will be done.
 If this is 0, that means there is no fade.
 When a fade is complete, this value is reset to 0.
         `dest_color`:
             RGBColor() of the destination this light is fading to.
-If a command comes in with no fade, then this will be the same as the ‘color’ below.
+If a command comes in with no fade, then this will be the same as the 'color' below.
         `key`:
             An arbitrary unique identifier to keep multiple entries in the stack separate.
 If a new color command comes in with a key that already exists for an entry in the stack, that entry will be replaced by the new entry.
 The key is also used to remove entries from the stack (e.g. when shows or modes end and they want to remove their commands from the light).